tarbell-project/tarbell/tarbell/docs/tutorial.rst

 First you need to `install <install.html>`_ and `configure <install.html#configure-tarbell-with-tarbell-configure>`_ Tarbell.
 (Make sure to set up a Google spreadsheet.)
 Go ahead.
 We'll wait.

-Step 1: Set up a new project
+Set up a new project
 ==============

 After you've got Tarbell configured, create a new project by typing this command into your prompt::